Zombiemelon/vacationbot/README.md

 2. Add it to `Dockerfile_dev` `xdebug.remote_host=10.0.1.11`.
 All the other configurations are already there
 3. Remote port should be equal to debug port in IDE (Preferences->Languages & Frameworks->Debug) `xdebug.remote_port`
 4. Add this host to `DBGp Proxy` too
+5. In the Preferences->PHP select the interpreter from Docker.
+It will show you all the images, select php.
-5. Add the host to `Servers` with ip of the backend.
+6. Add the host to `Servers` with ip of the backend.
 For example, `localhost:8001`
-6. Add configuration with remote debug
+7. Click to Validate and don't forget to use public folder.
+[Jet Brains comment why it can be unreachable](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360001818099-Validating-debugger-configuration-Specified-URL-is-not-reachable-404-)
-7. You can debug though REST API call only direct call in browser or Postman
+8. You can debug though REST API call only direct call in browser, Postman doesn't work

 # Testing
 [Codeception](https://github.com/codeception/codeception) is used for testing.